hypertidy/vapour/README.md

 (GDAL will possibly remove these limitations over time but still there will always be value in having modularity in an ecosystem of tools. )

-This is inspired by and draws on work done in [the sf package](https://github.com/r-spatial/sf) and in packages `rgdal` and `rgdal2`.
+This partly draws on work done in [the sf package](https://github.com/r-spatial/sf) and in packages `rgdal` and `rgdal2`.